Rafael2022-prog/omega-lang/CONTRIBUTING.md

-# 🤝 Contributing to OMEGA
+# Contributing to OMEGA Language v1.3.0

 > Note (Windows Native-Only, Compile-Only)
 > - This guide describes the full ecosystem and contribution workflow.
 The current active CI is Windows-only, with a CLI wrapper that supports single-file compilation (compile-only) and the Native Runner.